from £285 /night help

 A spectacular position in Bembridge overlooking the Ledges at Forelands, an entertainers paradise with lovely reception rooms and large conservatory / garden room.
-Private access to the beach and tennis court nearby.
+Private access to the beach.

 Entrance from parking area at front, the accommodation at Ledge House is spacious and well furnished throughout.